Skip to content

 • What kind of learning has occurred, for both the community and the academics?
 Have community members learned about evaluation or research methods?
 Have academics learned about the community health issues?
 Are there examples of co-learning?

 Evaluating engagement methodologies in research is an emerging area of inquiry and significant evidence gaps remain.
 The Patient-Centered Outcomes Research Institute (PCORI) has funding mechanisms to advance our understanding of best practices for stakeholder engagement and the development of validated measures of structure/context, process and outcomes of engagement.
-Interested in this funding opportunity?
-Click here to learn more!
+Check out PCORI’s funding opportunities related to the Science of Engagement.

 Insider Tip!